x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/move-the-exchange-2010-system-mailbox-to-exchange-2013-exchange-2013-help.md

 If the value of the **AdminDisplayVersion** property is **Version 15.x (Build xxx.x)**, this verifies that the system mailbox resides on a mailbox database that is located on an Exchange 2013 server.

-After you move the Microsoft Exchange system mailbox to Exchange 2013, you’ll also be able to successfully perform the following administrative tasks:
+After you move the Microsoft Exchange system mailbox to Exchange 2013, you'll also be able to successfully perform the following administrative tasks:

   - Run the **Search-AdminAuditLog** cmdlet.